piao50/CWA/QT.md

     * classes for receiving input and printing output.

 ### QT Container classes
   These container classes are designed to be lighter, safer, and easier to use than the STL containers.
+  Features:
+    * The container classes are **implicitly shared**, they are **reentrant**, and they are optimized for speed, low memory consumption, and minimal inline code expansion, resulting in smaller executables.
+    * In addition, they are **thread-safe** in situations where they are used as read-only containers by all threads used to access them.
+    * For **traversing** the items stored in a container, you can use one of two types of iterators:
+        * Java-style iterators: easier to use and provide high-level functionality.
+        * STL-style iterators: more efficient and can be used together with Qt's and STL's generic algorithms.

 ### Input/Output and Networking